Pseudomonas: Antibiotic resistance

-Sensitivity to Gallium
+Sensitivity to gallium

 Although gallium has no natural function in biology, gallium ions interact with cellular processes in a manner similar to iron(III).
 When gallium ions are mistakenly taken up in place of iron(III) by bacteria such as Pseudomonas, the ions interfere with respiration, and the bacteria die.
 This happens because iron is redox-active, allowing the transfer of electrons during respiration, while gallium is redox-inactive.

 Pathogenicity

-Animal Pathogens
+Animal pathogens

 Infectious species include P. aeruginosa, P. oryzihabitans, and P. plecoglossicida.
 P. aeruginosa flourishes in hospital environments, and is a particular problem in this environment, since it is the second-most common infection in hospitalized patients (nosocomial infections).
 This pathogenesis may in part be due to the proteins secreted by P. aeruginosa.
 The bacterium possesses a wide range of secretion systems, which export numerous proteins relevant to the pathogenesis of clinical strains.
-Intriguingly, several genes involved in the pathogenesis of P.aeruginosa, such as CntL, CntM, PlcB, Acp1, MucE, SrfA, Tse1, Tsi2, Tse3, and EsrC are core group-specific, meaning that they are shared by the vast majority of P. aeruginosa strains, but they are not present in other Pseudomonads.
+Intriguingly, several genes involved in the pathogenesis of P. aeruginosa, such as CntL, CntM, PlcB, Acp1, MucE, SrfA, Tse1, Tsi2, Tse3, and EsrC are core group-specific, meaning that they are shared by the vast majority of P. aeruginosa strains, but they are not present in other Pseudomonads.

-Plant Pathogens
+Plant pathogens

 P. syringae is a prolific plant pathogen.
 It exists as over 50 different pathovars, many of which demonstrate a high degree of host-plant specificity.
 Numerous other Pseudomonas species can act as plant pathogens, notably all of the other members of the P. syringae subgroup, but P. syringae is the most widespread and best-studied.

+Fungus pathogens

-Although not strictly a plant pathogen, P. tolaasii can be a major agricultural problem, as it can cause bacterial blotch of cultivated mushrooms.
+P. tolaasii can be a major agricultural problem, as it can cause bacterial blotch of cultivated mushrooms.
 Similarly, P. agarici can cause drippy gill in cultivated mushrooms.

-Use as Biocontrol Agents
+Use as biocontrol agents

 Since the mid-1980s, certain members of the genus Pseudomonas have been applied to cereal seeds or applied directly to soils as a way of preventing the growth or establishment of crop pathogens.
 This practice is generically referred to as biocontrol.
 The biocontrol properties of P. fluorescens and P. protegens strains (CHA0 or Pf-5 for example) are currently best-understood, although it is not clear exactly how the plant growth-promoting properties of P. fluorescens are achieved.
 Theories include: the bacteria might induce systemic resistance in the host plant, so it can better resist attack by a true pathogen; the bacteria might outcompete other (pathogenic) soil microbes, e.g. by siderophores giving a competitive advantage at scavenging for iron; the bacteria might produce compounds antagonistic to other soil microbes, such as phenazine-type antibiotics or hydrogen cyanide.
 Experimental evidence supports all of these theories.

 Other notable Pseudomonas species with biocontrol properties include P. chlororaphis, which produces a phenazine-type antibiotic active agent against certain fungal plant pathogens, and the closely related species P. aurantiaca, which produces di-2,4-diacetylfluoroglucylmethane, a compound antibiotically active against Gram-positive organisms.